fuyuncat/rquery/README.md

             - d/<Delmiter>/[quoters/][r] quotes delmiter to parse the content, Delmiter splits fields, delmiter between quoters will be skipped, r at the end of pattern means the delmiter is repeatable, e.g. d/ /""/
          - set <field datatype [date format],...> : Set field data type.
 Supported data types: LONG, INTEGER, DOUBLE, STRING, DATE.<br />
          - filter <filter conditions> : Filter the parsed records<br />
+         - extrafilter <extra filter conditions> : Provide filter conditions to filt the resultset. @N refer to Nth selection of the result set.<br />
          - select <field or expression,...> : Fields or expressions to be selected<br />
          - meanwhile <actions when searching data> -- Provide actions to be done while doing searching.
 The result set can be used for two or more files JOIN or IN query.<br />
          - group <field or expression,...> : Fields or expressions to be groupd for aggregation selections<br />